libriscv/docs/docs/performance/latency.md

 ## Godot engine integration

-When integrated into the [Godot engine](https://godotengine.org/), the fixed overheads outside of our control are 40ns for each call and we also use the Godot Variant as function arguments as a quality-of-life feature.
+When integrated into the [Godot engine](https://godotengine.org/), the fixed overheads outside of our control are 40ns for each call.
+This may be improved if and when the Sandbox is embedded directly into Godot.
+For now these are the reality:

 ![Function calls with integer arguments](/img/performance/vmcall_integer_args.png)